joshstevens19/simple-uniswap-sdk/README.md

   // this will be formatted in readable number
   // so you can render straight out the box
   expectedConvertQuote: string;
+  // A portion of each trade (0.03%) goes to
+  // liquidity providers as a protocol of
+  // incentive
+  liquidityProviderFee: string;
   // the route path mapped with full token info
   routePathTokenMap: Token[];
   // the route text so you can display it on the dApp easily